Dickason, Harry - Able Seaman

 December 1884 - December 3rd 1943

-Harry Dickason was born in Clifton, Bristol, England, most probably was, the record is not entirely clear.
+Harry Dickason was most probably born in Clifton, Bristol, England, the record is not entirely clear.
 He became a mariner aged 16 in 1900 and joined the navy at Chatham, Kent at the age of 18.

 Dickason served with the Royal Navy in WW1 as a Petty Officer being transferred to a Q-ship, an armed decoy boat designed to bring U-boats to the surface where they would raise the white ensign and attack the out-gunned U-boat.